itzandroidtab/totp/readme.md

 ## Hardware TOTP token
 Open source hardware TOTP token.
 Currently targets the LPC1756, LPC1758 and LPC1759 (with a small change it should also run on the LPC1754).

-The LPC1756 does not have enough ram to hold a full framebuffer (240 * 135 * 2 = 64'800 bytes).
-To work around this issue, we use 2 smaller framebuffers we alternate between.
-While one framebuffer is being transferred to the screen using DMA we fill the other.

-To make it easier (for me) the whole screen is written to this smaller framebuffer.
-The pixels that do not fit the framebuffer are thrown away.
-This does waste CPU cycles but is not limiting the framerate.
-Filling a full frame with pixels takes around 6 milliseconds.
-Writing a full frame of framebuffers takes around 11 milliseconds.
-This limits the maximum framerate to ≈ 85FPS.
-To get a consistant frame rate there is a limit of 60FPS.

-The main screen takes the longest to draw.
-This is caused by the amount of pixels of the circle it needs to draw.
-The circle is generated on compile time to work around that the LPC175x family does not have a FPU.
-These generated pixels use 8640 bytes of flash.

 ### Features
 * keys never leave the token after setup
 * support for 6 and 8 digit tokens